Moody Blues drummer, co-founder Graeme Edge dies at 80 | Entertainment

 - Country:

-Graeme Edge, a drummer and co-founder of The Moody Blues, has died.
-He was 80.
-The band's frontman Justin Hayward confirmed Edge's death Thursday on the group's website.
+Graeme Edge, a drummer and co-founder of the British rock band The Moody Blues, has died at the age of 80.
 The cause of his death has not been revealed.
-Hayward called Edge the backbone of the British rock band, which was inducted into Rock & Roll Hall of Fame in 2018.
-The band's last album was released in 2003.
+According to Fox News, the group's frontman, Justin Hayward, confirmed the news of Edge's passing on Thursday, on the band's website.
+Hayward described Edge as the backbone of the British rock band, which was inducted into the Rock & Roll Hall of Fame in 2018.
+Their last album was released in 2003.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)